PrashantMohta/ModdingDocs/new-scene.md

 f 2/1/1 1/1/1 5/1/1 4/1/1
 f 3/1/1 7/1/1 8/1/1 9/1/1 10/1/1 11/1/1 12/1/1 6/1/1
 ```

 Yes, this is the entire mesh we will use as Terrain for the custom Scene.
+And since `.obj` files are just plain text files they can be easily edited using notepad or any other text editor.